Because TG has become an increasingly common subject on this site.

 Starting from the top and heading right into the main question, what is TG?
 At its most obvious level, TG is an abbreviation for transgender, a term that refers to a person whose gender differs from their sex determined at birth.
 However, when I talk about TG media, art, games, or content in general, that’s not what I am talking about.
-Instead, a more accurate descriptor for TG, as it is used in places I am well versed in, can be found in the Japanese equivalent of the term, TSF, which is an abbreviation of Trans-Sexual Fiction or Trans-Sexual Fantasy.
+Instead, a more accurate descriptor for TG, as it is used in places I am well versed in, can be found in the Japanese equivalent of the term, TSF.
+An abbreviation of Trans-Sexual Fiction or Trans-Sexual Fantasy.

-Or in other words, TG refers to content that has a character undergo a change in sex through some fictitious or fantastical means, with the ensuing narrative, assuming there is one beyond the initial transformation, centering on how they adapt to this new situation.
-It is a fairly simple concept that has been around for a very long time and over the past decades it has become home to a variety of tropes and subsets that allow this fairly straightforward idea to be employed in a wide variety of creative ways.
+Or in other words, TG refers to content that has a character undergoes a change in sex through some fictitious or fantastical means, with the ensuing narrative, assuming there is one beyond the initial transformation, centering on how they adapt to this new situation.
+It is a fairly simple concept that has been around for a very long time and over the past few decades, it has become home to an assortment of tropes and subsets that allow this fairly straightforward idea to be employed in a wide variety of creative ways.